kokonech/atacInferCNV/README.md

 The R package focuses on the copy number variance profiling of the scATAC-seq data from 10X protocols ATAC and snMultiomics.
-It is based on the usage of InferCNV tool after initial custom adapation of input data.
+It is based on the usage of InferCNV tool after initial custom processing of input data.

 ## Installation ##